Interval arithmetic: Rounding error analysis

 Interval analysis adds to rather than substituting for traditional methods for error reduction, such as pivoting.

 Tolerance analysis

 Parameters for which no exact figures can be allocated often arise during the simulation of technical and physical processes.
 The production process of technical components allows certain tolerances, so some parameters fluctuate within intervals.
 In addition, many fundamental constants are not known precisely.

-If the behavior of such a system affected by tolerances satisfies, for example, $f(\mathbf{x}, \mathbf{p}) = 0$, for $\mathbf{p} \in [\mathbf{p}]$ and unknown $\mathbf{x}$ then the set of possible solutions.
+If the behavior of such a system affected by tolerances satisfies, for example, f(x, p) = 0, for p ∈ [p] and unknown x then the set of possible solutions.